As more people recognise the numerous benefits of a vegan lifestyle, the popularity of the plant-based diet continues to soar.

 3. Choose Your Approach

 Decide on the pace of your transition.
-Some individuals prefer a gradual approach, phasing out animal products over time, while others opt for a more abrupt shift.
-Determine what works best for you, considering your personality and lifestyle.
+Some individuals prefer a gradual approach, phasing out animal products over time, while others opt for a more immediate shift.
+Determine what works best for you, considering your personality and your busy lifestyle.

 4. Stock Your Kitchen